TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 * `TYPO3 documentation <https://typo3.org/teams-committees/documentation/>`__:
   You can get in touch with the TYPO3 documentation team in the
   #typo3-documentation channel on :ref:`slack-intro` or just
-  use the "Edit me on github" button.
+  use the "Edit me on github" button which is located on the top right of every documentation page.
 * `Translation <https://forge.typo3.org/projects/team-translation>`__
 * A large number of extensions available for TYPO3 are hosted on github and "issues" and "pull requests" are welcome.
 If you are interested